Sam Bankman-Fried could face 2 criminal trials, with prosecution on some charges delayed until 2024

 NEW YORK (AP) — FTX founder Sam Bankman-Fried may face two criminal trials after a federal judge on Thursday granted a request by prosecutors to delay a trial on some of the charges until next year.

 Bankman-Fried faces trial in October on charges brought against him last year.
-Judge Lewis A. Kaplan in Manhattan set a March 11 trial date for him on newer charges filed three months ago.
+Judge Lewis A. Kaplan in Manhattan set a March 11 trial date for him on newer charges filed earlier this year.

 Kaplan chose to schedule two trials after prosecutors said they will only go ahead with the newer charges if authorities in the Bahamas — where Bankman-Fried was first arrested — agree to it.